alco-company/mortimer-bellis/WORKLOG.md

 ## 10/12/2024

 * add contacts, and tickets to API
 * fix missing time_spent on active t/m's
 * first sketch for call's
 * fix wrong layout on most record li elements
+* update a few translations

 ## 9/12/2024